Black-owned business

-African-Americans have operated virtually every kind of company, but some of the most prominent Black-owned businesses have been insurance companies, banks, recording labels, funeral parlors, barber shops, beauty salons, restaurants, soul food restaurants, record stores, and bookstores.
+African-Americans have operated virtually every kind of company, but some of the most prominent black-owned businesses have been insurance companies including North Carolina Mutual Life Insurance Company, banks, recording labels, funeral parlors, barber shops, cosmetics, beauty salons, newspapers, restaurants, soul food restaurants, real estate, record stores, and bookstores.

-By 1920, there were tens of thousands of Black businesses, the great majority of them quite small.
+By 1920, there were tens of thousands of black businesses, the great majority of them quite small.
 The largest were insurance companies.
 The League had grown so large that it supported numerous offshoots, serving bankers, publishers, lawyers, funeral directors, retailers and insurance agents.
-The Great Depression of 1929-39 was a serious blow, as cash income fell in the Black community because of very high unemployment, and many smaller businesses closed down.
+The Great Depression of 1929-39 was a serious blow, as cash income fell in the black community because of very high unemployment, and many smaller businesses closed down.
 During World War II many employees and owners switched over to high-paying jobs in munitions factories.
-Black businessmen generally were more conservative elements of their community, but typically did support the Civil Rights Movement.
+Black businessmen generally were more democrat elements of their community, but typically did support the Civil Rights Movement.
 By the 1970s, federal programs to promote minority business activity provided new funding, although the opening world of mainstream management in large corporations attracted a great deal of talent.
 Black entrepreneurs originally based in music and sports diversified to build "brand" names that made for success in the advertising and media worlds.

-Before Emancipation (until 1865)
+Before emancipation (until 1865)

 Black entrepreneurship can be traced back to when Africans were first forcibly brought to North America in the 16th century.
 Many African-Americans who gained their freedom from slavery opened their own businesses, and even some enslaved African-Americans were able to operate businesses, either as skilled tradespeople or as minor traders and peddlers.
 Enslaved African-Americans operated businesses both with and without their owners' permission.
+Although, those who operated businesses without owners permission risked punishment if caught.

 Free blacks facing a generally hostile environment occasionally operated small businesses.
 Profit-making businesses were created by more free and enslaved African-Americans than one might realize from the usual survey of antebellum America.
 When the opportunity presented itself, it was taken by these men and women, sometimes timidly, sometimes whole-heartedly, and often endorsed by the masters of the enslaved.
 Businesses often evolved out of skills or specialties the business owner, or service provider, already knew.
 Examples include: